| Overview | Schedule | Resources | Assignments | Home |

 colors are defined).
 There is also a function

-RGB :: (Num, Num, Num) -> Color
+RGB :: (Num, Num, Num) -> Color which makes it easier

 to create an opaque color given just the red, green, and blue components.

-declaration is similar to the one in Java--it tells
+The import declaration is similar to the one in Java--it tells

 the compiler that we want to use the definitions from another module (by default,

-only definitions in the current module and std.base
+only definitions in the current module and std.base are available).

 This function will create a polygon with four vertices, giving us a square with

-(like the radius of a
+center (x, y) and half-width r (like the radius of a

 circle--for our purposes, this will be a convenient way to specify a square).

-Both the border and the interior will be of color c
+Both the border and the interior will be of color c.

-square(50, 40, 15, RGB(0, 255, 0))
+square(50, 40, 15, RGB(0, 255, 0)).
+If you

 type this in, the system should pop-up a graphics window